Skip to content

 ClusterIP Service

-An HTTP Source Vertex can generate a ClusterIP Service if service: true is specified, the service name is in the format of {pipelineName}-{vertexName}, so the HTTP Source can be accessed through https://{pipelineName}-{vertexName}.{namespace}.svc:8443/vertices/{vertexName} within the cluster.
+An HTTP Source Vertex can generate a ClusterIP Service if service: true is specified.
+The service name is in the format {pipelineName}-{vertexName}, so the HTTP Source can be accessed at https://{pipelineName}-{vertexName}.{namespace}.svc:8443/vertices/{vertexName} within the cluster.

 apiVersion: numaflow.numaproj.io/v1alpha1